AIR has always been about talent.

 Marketing and Communications Manager

 Kate Krosschell came to AIR in April 2017 from Twitter, where she was tasked with analyzing tweets and telling data stories about the intersection of Twitter, media and global events.
 She has a master’s degree in Film Studies from the University of Copenhagen and a bachelor’s degree in French from Bowdoin College.
-She was born and raised in Boston but a passion for travel took hold which led to teaching English in France, managing communications for a Danish ed-tech startup, and programming films for CPH:DOX, a documentary film festival in Copenhagen.
+She was born and raised in Boston but a passion for travel took hold which led to teaching English in France, managing communications for a Danish ed-tech startup, and programming films for CPH:DOX.
 A curious pursuer of stories with a penchant for numbers, Kate loves to dissect the ways in which language, diversity and culture inform storytelling (and vice versa).
 Outside of work she tries to find time to a) volunteer with LGBT social organizations b) blog about pop culture or c) make it to a yoga class, but really she’s probably binging the newest HBO series or “Radiotopia” podcast on her couch with her girlfriend.

 An Uong is drawn towards exploring human connections through storytelling.
 She received a Bachelor of Liberal Arts degree from Sarah Lawrence College, with concentrations in creative nonfiction writing, anthropology, and psychology.
 An comes to AIR from WNYC’s community engagement and Diversity & Inclusion departments.
 She has also worked in arts administration with Socrates Sculpture Park in Long Island City, where she spearheaded a project that profiled fifteen of the park’s exhibiting artists.
 Some of her other work includes interviewing residents of New York City’s three major Chinatowns, and speaking with Brownsville, Brooklyn community members on the changing socioeconomic landscape of their borough.
 She is invested in journalism that immerses itself in the community, and is currently pursuing an MFA in creative nonfiction writing at Emerson College.
 An lives in Arlington, and can be found camping, hiking or rock climbing when she’s not running after a bus or subway.
 She loves tea.